Family & Companions

 A heavy drug user, Dick had already suffered enormous losses in the years preceding Hartman's death.
 His Alcoholics Anonymous sponsor Chris Farley had died of a drug overdose in 1997, and in early March of 1999, Second City founder Del Close died of complications due to emphysema.
 At the end of the same month, "Suddenly Susan" (NBC, 1996-2000) co-star David Strickland, a close friend of Dicks', killed himself by hanging after the two went on a three-day drug-and-alcohol bender.
 After less than two months, the final episode of "NewsRadio" aired with Jon Lovitz brought in that final season as a replacement for Hartman; less than two weeks later, Dick slammed his car into a telephone pole.
 He was eventually charged with misdemeanor marijuana possession, felony possession of cocaine, possession of drug paraphernalia and fleeing the scene of an accident.
 After pleading guilty, the spiraling star spent 18 months in rehab and the charges were dismissed.

 In 2001, MTV created "The Andy Dick Show," but cancelled it in 2003.
 Giving him another shot in 2004, MTV cast Dick on "The Assistant," a brief "Apprentice" spoof.
 Although his already turbulent personal life was going from bad to worse, his career did not seem to suffer.
 Dick became a castmember of ABC's "Less Than Perfect" (2002-06).
-With its quirky ensemble cast, the show had eerie similarities to "NewsRadio."
-Like its predecessor, it was nearly cancelled before being renewed for one more season and it also watched a pivotal character - Eric Roberts, who played vain TV anchorman Will Butler - leave the show in its pen-ultimate season, albeit under less somber circumstances.
 As he had before and during the run of "NewsRadio," Dick also appeared memorably in small roles in films such as "Road Trip" (2000), "Zoolander" (2001) and "Old School" (2003).
 A prolific voice actor, he also voiced characters for films like "Dr. Dolittle 2" (2004) and "Shark Bait" (2006), as well as numerous TV shows and video games.
 Dick completed filming "Danny Roane: First Time Director" (2006), his directorial debut in which he also starred, and began to provide voice work for "Happily N'Ever After."
-He also co-starred in the less-than-stellar comedy, "Employee of the Month" (2006) alongside Dane Cook and Jessica Simpson.
+He also co-starred in the comedy "Employee of the Month" (2006) alongside Dane Cook and Jessica Simpson.